Expansion of the NBA: Should the League Enter New Markets?

 Economic Conditions: Cities with strong economic growth in terms of GDP and a steady middle class are more inclined to support an NBA team.
 On the other hand, a region that is not doing economically well might have problems supporting an NFL franchise.

-Local Sponsorship Deals: It is very important to have the scope for local deals with your gun sponsors.
+Local Sponsorship Deals: It's very important to have the scope for local deals with your gun sponsors.
 Meanwhile, the NBA's capacity to secure corporate partners in these new markets will be as consequential to the league's expansion returns.

 A Realistic NBA Expansion Point of View